0xleal/verifiable-multisend/contracts/test/TESTS.md

 ## Notes

-- The `Testable*` contracts exist only to expose the `customVerificationHook(...)` entry point for testing.
+- The `TestableAirdrop` contract exists only to expose the `customVerificationHook(...)` entry point for testing.
 In production, the Self Hub would call into the hook with verified disclosures.
-- Where negative tests expect custom errors (e.g., `TooManyRecipients`, `ZeroAddress`), these mirror input validation rules enforced by the production contracts to keep operations safe and predictable.